Telomelonia/porter/README.md

 **📱 "Invalid phone number!"**

+- It could be possible there backend engineer lock in
 - Phone numbers should be exactly 10 digits
 - No country codes, no spaces, no dashes - just pure digits